 Keep in touch with the customers, always help them out with any difficulty they are facing and keep taking feedback from them.

-Doing so will make them your brand promoters and they will never hesitate about sharing the positive reviews of your product on social media too.
+Doing so will make them your brand promoters and they will never hesitate to share positive reviews of your product on social media too.

-Keep the email communication live and make sure that your customers refer you to their circle.
-This will not just boost your popularity but also make the closing ratio boom.
+Keep the email communication live and ensure that your customers refer you to their circle.
+This will boost your popularity and make the closing ratio boom.